signalfx/signalfx-agent/README.md

 `& {Set-ExecutionPolicy Bypass -Scope Process -Force; $script = ((New-Object System.Net.WebClient).DownloadString('https://dl.signalfx.com/signalfx-agent.ps1')); $params = @{access_token = "YOUR_SIGNALFX_API_TOKEN"}; Invoke-Command -ScriptBlock ([scriptblock]::Create(". {$script} $(&{$args} @params)"))}`

+The agent should be installed to `\Program Files\SignalFx\SignalFxAgent`, and the default configuration file should be installed at `\ProgramData\SignalFxAgent`.

 #### Chef
-We offer a Chef cookbook to install and configure the agent on Linux.
+We offer a Chef cookbook to install and configure the agent.
 See [the cookbook source](./deployments/chef) and [on the Chef Supermarket](https://supermarket.chef.io/cookbooks/signalfx_agent).